Sweet Dreams (Don Gibson song): Tommy McLain version

-The version to experience the most success on Billboard's pop charts is the one recorded by Tommy McLain.
+The version to experience the most success on Billboard's pop chart is the one recorded by Tommy McLain.
 This version, released as a single in 1966, is the only one to have entered the top 40.

 Chart history

 Emmylou Harris version

-Emmylou Harris' 1975 recording of the song was the most successful version on Billboards country charts to date.
-The song first appeared on Harris' album Elite Hotel, and was released as the album's third single in the fall of 1976, reaching number one in December.
+Emmylou Harris' 1975 recording was the most successful version on Billboards country charts to date.
+The song first appeared on Harris' album Elite Hotel, and was released as the album's third single in the fall of 1976, reaching No. 1 in December.
+In Canada it reached No. 1 in January 1977, and was No. 29 on the year-end chart.

 Reba McEntire version

 Entertainer Reba McEntire recorded her version on Out of a Dream, her second album, in 1979.
-"Sweet Dreams" gave her her first solo top 20 hit, peaking at #19 on the Hot Country Songs chart.
-For many years until March 15, 1991, McEntire closed her concerts with an a cappella version of the song.
+"Sweet Dreams" gave her her first solo top 20 hit, peaking at No. 19 on the Hot Country Songs chart.
+For many years until March 15, 1991, McEntire closed her concerts with an a cappella version.

 Chart performance

 Other versions

 The song was also featured on the Tammy Wynette album D-I-V-O-R-C-E and on the Elvis Costello & The Attractions 1981 album Almost Blue.

-In 1986, "Sweet Dreams" was featured on the Mekons album "The Edge of the World".
+In 1986, "Sweet Dreams" was featured on the Mekons album The Edge of the World.

-Many instrumental versions have been recorded of this song.
-Ace Cannon first recorded it for his 1965 album Nashville Hits and subsequently recorded at least two more versions.
+Many instrumental versions of this song have been recorded.
+Ace Cannon first recorded it for his 1965 album Nashville Hits and subsequently did at least two more versions.
 Another version was by Roy Buchanan on his 1972 album Roy Buchanan, which also plays during the closing of the Martin Scorsese film The Departed.

-Chet Atkins and Mark Knopfler recorded one in 1990 on their album Neck and Neck on Columbia Records, and in 1997 the band Hellecasters also covered it on their Return of the Hellecasters, featuring Jerry Donahue, John Jorgenson, and Will Ray.
+Chet Atkins and Mark Knopfler recorded it in 1990 on their album Neck and Neck on Columbia Records, and in 1997 the band Hellecasters covered it on their Return of the Hellecasters, featuring Jerry Donahue, John Jorgenson, and Will Ray.

 In 1980, "Sweet Dreams" was part of the soundtrack for the Loretta Lynn biopic Coal Miner's Daughter and was sung by Beverly D'Angelo, who portrayed Patsy Cline.